 With strong steel construction, this hydraulic rowing machine can support a user weight of up to 250 pounds.
-This machine comes with adjustable hydraulic resistance that you can modify with a handy control knob.
-Using the easy-to-read LCD monitor, you can track your progress with details such as time, calories burned, and row count.
+This machine comes with adjustable resistance that you can modify with a handy control knob.
+Using the easy-to-read LCD monitor, you can track your progress with details such as time, calories, and row count.
 It requires one AA battery to operate the monitor.

 The pivoting footplates come with adjustable safety straps that can be used to accommodate any foot size.
 Paired with a molded seat built to glide with your every motion, you can workout with comfort.
 This model comes with a Dazadi Guarantee and Warranty that promises to repair or replace any defective parts at no cost during the warranty period.

 This rower comes with a 180-degree range of rowing motion.
-It has 2 independent hydraulic cylinders with 3 resistance levels.
+It has 2 independent hydraulic resistance cylinders with 3 levels of difficulty.
 Also featuring 3 adjustable rowing positions, this rower was built to accommodate users of different heights.
 This machine is also compact, as it can be easily folded for storage.

 The foam-covered handlebars provide a comfortable grip.
-You can use the included LCD screen to display essential fitness details such as rep count, calories burned, and total rep count.
+You can use the included LCD screen to display essential fitness details such as rep count, calories, and total rep count.

 The large, pivoting foot pedals are textured with anti-slip surfaces.
 In addition to the thick cushioned seat on this model, you can also do several different exercises, such as ab workouts, curls, shoulder presses, rows, and more.

-Using the resistance knob, you can increase or decrease the intensity of your workout.
+Using the resistance knob, you can increase or decrease the intensity of your workout for weight loss.
 The model also has an LCD monitor for viewing your fitness data.
 Some of the information it tracks are stroke count, calories, and a countdown feature for the time.

-This rower comes with a padded pull handle, pivoting foot handles, and a large contoured seat.
+This indoor rowing machine comes with a padded pull handle, pivoting foot handles, and a large contoured seat.
 It has a 9-pound flywheel, to help simulate the sensation of real rowing.
-The included performance monitor reveals your stroke count, calories, elapsed time, and more.
+The included performance monitor reveals your rowing stroke count, calories, elapsed time, and more.
 And after you're done with your workout, the machine folds up for secure storage.